petersulyok/smfc/README.md

 ```

 Compatible with Fedora 39+, RHEL/Rocky/AlmaLinux 9+ (with EPEL), CentOS Stream 9+, openSUSE Leap 15.5+.
 See the [smfc-rpm README](https://github.com/petersulyok/smfc-rpm) for the full distribution list.
 The package installs the same files as the manual installation.
 Configuration files are preserved on upgrade.
 See [PACKAGES.md](https://github.com/petersulyok/smfc/blob/main/PACKAGES.md) for build-from-source instructions.
 The RPM package enables the `smfc` service but does not start it on installation.
 First review your configuration (see [chapter 10.](https://github.com/petersulyok/smfc/blob/main/README.md#10-configuration)), then start the service manually (see [chapter 11.](https://github.com/petersulyok/smfc/blob/main/README.md#11-how-to-run-smfc)); from then on it starts automatically on every boot.
+On upgrade the service is restarted if it was running, and left stopped if you had stopped it.

 #### 9.3.
 Arch Linux (AUR) package installation
 An `smfc` package is available in the [AUR](https://aur.archlinux.org/packages/smfc).
 It is created and maintained by